rnmeow/rnmeow/README.txt

 #### Introdution ####

 This is Yu-huan Kuo (@rnmeow), who is awfully interested in modern techs.
-I am currently learning TypeScript, React, and Go.
+Also, I am trying to understand algorithm and software engineering.

 * Identity

 INTP-A. Taiwanese.
-OSS Developer.
-Biological Male.
+Web Developer.

 * Contact